Semi-Autonomous E-Bike Dashboard & App

 Task analysis for electronic bicycle usage

-We conducted many usability tests on our low fidelity and high fidelity prototypes to learn key pain points or misunderstandings.
+We explored different interface layouts to determine how to best convey information and conducted many usability tests on our low fidelity and high fidelity prototypes to learn key pain points or misunderstandings.
 Our takeover notification screen went through many iterations because of the feedback of participants.
 At first, we made it take up the entire page, which users said was too scary.
 Then, we put it as a pop-up in the corner, but users said it did not seem urgent enough for the nature of the situation.
 Participants also suggested icons or images of what they needed to do, instead of only text.
 Finally, participants wanted to know how much time they had before the autonomous mode turned off.
 All of these suggestions were critical to shaping our final product.

 Many iterations for the autonomous mode and pedal assist icons